House Republicans unveil Obamacare replacement bill

 States that expanded Medicaid under the Affordable Care Act to people earning up to 138% of poverty could still get federal funding for those enrolled before January 2020.
 But if those beneficiaries left the program, the federal funding would disappear.

 States would also no longer receive an open-ended federal match on the amount they spend on all Medicaid beneficiaries.
-Instead, they would be given a set amount based on the number of enrollees.
+Instead, they would be given a set amount based on the number of enrollees in different coverage categories, such as the disabled, aged and children.

+“What we want to do is restore power to the states put Medicaid on a budget," Oregon Republican Rep. Greg Walden, chairman of the House Energy and Commerce Committee, told Fox News.

 Four Republican senators — Rob Portman of Ohio, Shelley Moore Capito of West Virginia, Cory Gardner of Colorado and Lisa Murkowski of Alaska — said Monday they were concerned that an early draft of the bill had not provided enough “stability and certainty” for families covered by the Medicaid expansion.
 They said any replacement plan offer a “stable transition period and the opportunity to gradually phase-in their populations to any new Medicaid financing structure.”